South Norfolk food waste collections

 - Liners to keep your caddy clean

 Simply pop your food waste into the caddy, such as peelings, leftovers, and out-of-date food, then empty it into your outdoor bin.
-We’ll collect it weekly, on the same day as your recycling and rubbish.
+We’ll collect it weekly, on the same day as your rubbish and recycling, by a separate vehicle dedicated to collecting food waste.

 Why is this happening?